You are viewing: 2025/26 version

 Master of Science by Coursework in Social Data Science

-• 1.
-The course shall be under the supervision of the Graduate Studies Committee of the Oxford Internet Institute, which is under the supervision of the Social Sciences Divisional Board.
+1. The course shall be under the supervision of the Graduate Studies Committee of the Oxford Internet Institute and of the Social Sciences Divisional Board.

-• 2.
-Candidates must follow for three terms a course of instruction in Social Data Science.
+2. Each candidate will be required to follow a course of instruction in Social Data Science for three terms full-time.

 • Oxford 1+1 MBA programme